Generose Corporation dba Risingline Terms and Conditions of Service

 Withhold state or federal income tax from Contractor's payments or make state or federal unemployment contributions on Contractor's behalf.

 Contractor will pay all applicable payroll taxes related to the performance of services under this contract.
 This includes income, Social Security, Medicare and self-employment taxes.
-Contractor will also pay any unemployment contributions related to the performance of services under this contract.
+Contractor will also pay any unemployment contributions associated with the performance of services under this contract.

 10. Payments and Refunds